bualuk/cisc187-assignments/lab14-rational-operators/README.md

 # Rational number operator overloads
-The goal of this lab is to add math operations to Rational so that it behaves much like the fundamental types.
+The goal of this lab is to add math operations to rational so that it behaves much like the fundamental types.

 In all steps, ensure that your operator overloads are